cozy/cozy-contacts/README.md

 ### Services

 Services can be triggered (and tested manually) by running `yarn services:[ServiceName]`.
-You can take a look to the [cozy-konnector-dev documentation][cozy-konnector-dev] for more informations.
+Otherwise, the application must be installed (by cozy-stack or store) for the services to work.
+You can take a look to the [service documentation][service] and [cozy-konnector-dev documentation][cozy-konnector-dev] for more informations.

 ### Run it inside the VM